- Online course for those interested in how to resolve disputes

 Teaching hours and attendance:

-Students will normally have a degree or equivalent in any subject and relevant professional experience.
+Students will normally have a degree or equivalent in any subject.
 Prospective students without a degree but substantial relevant professional experience are also welcome to apply following discussion with the programme leader.

 Accreditation of prior learning: